 No formal briefing will be required for a participant family wishing to move outside BHA's jurisdiction under portability.
 However, BHA will provide the family with a general explanation of portability (see Chapter 5).
 BHA will provide the name, address, and phone of the contact for the PHA in the jurisdiction to which they wish to move.
-BHA will advise the family that they will be under BHA's policies and procedures, including subsidy standards and voucher extension policies until the earliest of the expiration of the voucher issued by BHA, execution of a new HAP contract by the receiving PHA, or the termination of the participant's assistance by either BHA or the receiving PHA.
+BHA will advise the family that they will remain subject to BHA's policies and procedures, through the end of the assisted tenancy in Berkeley, and subject to the rules, regulations and policies of the receiving PHA with regard to the new assisted tenancy.